Freight Shipping from Laredo to Charleston

 How much does it cost to ship freight from Laredo to Charleston?

-Full truckload (FTL) rates from Laredo, TX to Charleston, SC currently range from $3,419-$4,214 for a standard dry van load over the 1,590-mile route.
+Full truckload (FTL) rates from Laredo, TX to Charleston, SC currently range $3,419-$4,214 (roughly $2.15-$2.67 per mile over 1,590 miles).
 LTL shipments typically cost $1,075-$1,752 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Laredo to Charleston?